moby/moby/docs/reference/builder.md

     2. The contents of the source tree, with conflicts resolved in favor of "2." on a file-by-file basis.

+  > **Note**:
+  > Whether a file is identified as a recognized compression format or not
+  > is done soley based on the contents of the file, not the name of the file.
+  > For example, if an empty file happens to end with `.tar.gz` this will not
+  > be recognized as a compressed file and **will not** generate any kind of
+  > decompression error message, rather the file will simply be copied to the
+  > destination.

 - If `<src>` is any other kind of file, it is copied individually along with its metadata.
 In this case, if `<dest>` ends with a trailing slash `/`, it will be considered a directory and the contents of `<src>` will be written